maniyadv/vscode-now-playing-lyrics/README.md

 ## Features

-- 🎵 Real-time synchronized lyrics that follow along with your music
+- 🎵 Shows synchronized lyrics in the status bar
-- 🎨 Smooth animations and word highlighting
-- 🎧 Support for both Apple Music and Spotify
+- 🎶 Supports both Apple Music and Spotify
-- 🌐 Multiple lyrics sources for better coverage
+- 📝 Click to view full lyrics in a side panel
-- 🔄 Automatic song change detection
+- 🔄 Auto-updates as the song plays
-- ⚡️ Fast and lightweight
+- 🎯 Command palette support: "Show Now Playing Lyrics"

 ## Installation

-1. Install from the VSCode Marketplace
+1. Install the extension from the VSCode Marketplace
-2. No configuration needed!
-Just start playing music in Apple Music or Spotify
+2. The lyrics will automatically appear in the status bar when you play music in Apple Music or Spotify

-## Security Analysis

-This extension is designed with security in mind:

-### Data Collection
-- Only collects currently playing song information (title, artist) from local Apple Music/Spotify
-- No personal data or listening history is stored
-- No analytics or telemetry
+3. Click on the lyrics to view them in full in a side panel

-### API Usage
+## Usage
-- Uses public APIs from lrclib.net, Netease, and QQ Music
-- Only sends song title and artist name to search for lyrics
-- No authentication or personal data sent
-- All requests are HTTPS encrypted

-### Local Access
-- Only uses AppleScript to get currently playing song info
-- No file system access needed
-- No sensitive permissions required

-### Privacy
-- No data stored between sessions
-- No cookies or local storage used
-- No tracking or user identification
+1. Play a song in Apple Music or Spotify
+2. The current lyrics will appear in your VSCode status bar
+3. Click on the lyrics or use the command "Show Now Playing Lyrics" to open the full view
+4. The lyrics will automatically update as the song plays

 ## Known Limitations

-1. Only works on macOS (due to AppleScript usage)
+- Only works on macOS due to AppleScript dependency
+- Requires Apple Music or Spotify desktop app to be installed
-2. Some songs may not have synchronized lyrics available
+- Some songs might not have synchronized lyrics available

-3. Lyrics accuracy depends on the source databases
+## Privacy & Security

+This extension:
+- Only accesses currently playing song information (title and artist)
+- Does not store any personal data or listening history
+- Makes API requests only to fetch lyrics
+- All API requests are made over HTTPS

+## License

+MIT License - see the [LICENSE](LICENSE) file for details

 ## Contributing

-Contributions are welcome!
-Please check out our [Contributing Guide](CONTRIBUTING.md).

-## License

-MIT License - see the [LICENSE](LICENSE) file for details.

-## Credits

-Thanks to:
-- lrclib.net
-- Netease Music API
-- QQ Music API

-## Support

-If you encounter any issues or have suggestions, please file them in our [GitHub repository](https://github.com/yourusername/vscode-now-playing-lyrics/issues).
+Found a bug or want to contribute?
+Feel free to open an issue or submit a pull request on [GitHub](https://github.com/maniyadv/vscode-now-playing-lyrics).